fortrabbit/craft-copy/README.md

 * A SSH key installed should with your fortrabbit Account (no password auth so far)
 * You need to have an App with fortrabbit

 Craft Copy works for Universal Apps and Professional Apps.
 Asset synchronisation is only available for Universal Apps with local asset volumes.
+It's known to work locally with Laravel Herd, Laravel Valet and DDEV.

 ## Installation